-The fountain’s white spray shot up from the blue lake and sparkled against the green trees behind the Hilton Orlando Bonnet Creek.
+The fountain’s white spray shot up from the blue lake and sparkled against the green trees.
 The setting sun broke through the low light-grey clouds in patches of reddish orange.
-The air felt warm and blanket-y on my bare arms after hours in the air-conditioned meeting space behind me.
+The air felt warm and blanket-y on my bare arms after hours in the air-conditioned hotel meeting space behind me.
 I stood and watched until the fiery spots of sun disappeared behind the trees.

 This post contains affiliate links.
 For more information, click here.

 Food and drink were much more present.
 I enjoyed few small cups of Day Owl’s fruity Rosé over the two days.